uwe-e/uwe-e.github.io/_posts/2021-02-10-BSEtunes-uwp_client.markdown

 ---
 layout: default
-title:  "Welcome to Jekyll!
-2021-02-12 09:31:12 +0100"
+title:  BSEtunes UWP Client
 date:   2021-02-12 09:31:12 +0100
-categories: jekyll update
-ctatitle: BSEtunes UWP client
+description: This is the UWP client of the BSEtunes system.
+With this client an authorized user can play singles, whole albums, the content of your self created playlists and randomized, the whole content of your selected BSEtunes.
-ctaimage: /assets/images/content/bsetunes_uwp/homepage_480x375.png
+image: /assets/images/content/bsetunes_uwp/homepage_480x375.png
 ---

+# {{ page.title}}

+{{page.description}}

 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

 Jekyll requires blog post files to be named according to the following format: